Parth910/Entry-Management-System/README.md

      * API for list of visitors whose status is 'In'.
   3. POST : http://localhost:9000/visitor/addInfo
      * API for adding Visitor.
-     * it also handle send checkout mail and sms to host.
+     * it also handles send checkout mail and sms to host.
   4. GET : http://localhost:9000/visitor/:uniqId.
      * API for get visitor who has uniqId which is asked in request.
   5. POST : http://localhost:9000/visitor/:uniqId
      * API for checkout visitor with paticular uniqId.
-     * it also handle send checkout mail to visitor.
+     * it also handles send checkout mail to visitor.
 #### Host API
   1. GET : http://localhost:9000/host/
      * API for list of hosts.